What is Parenting with Love and Logic?

 Dad: "Oh, no. You left your bike unlocked and it was stolen.
 What a bummer.
 I bet you feel awful.
 Well, I understand how easy it is to make a mistake like that."
 (Notice that the parent is not leading with anger, intimidation, or threats.)

 Dad then adds, "And you'll have another bike as soon as you can earn enough money to pay for it.
 I paid for the first one.
 You can pay for the additional ones."

 Love and Logic parents know that no child is going to accept this without an argument, but Love and Logic parents can handle arguments.
-Jim Fay advises "just go brain dead."
+Jim advises parents to "just go brain dead."
 This means that parents don't try to argue or match wits with the child.
 They simply repeat, as many times as necessary, "I love you too much to argue."
-No matter what argument the child uses, the parent responds "I love you too much to argue."
-Parents who learn how to use these techniques completely change, for the better, their relationships with kids and take control of the home in loving ways.
+No matter what argument the child uses, the parent responds, "I love you too much to argue."
+Parents who learn how to use these techniques can completely change, for the better, their relationships with kids and take control of the home in loving ways.